Messyginger0804/gugal/README.md

 This project is open-source, and its code is available in the associated GitHub repository.
 You are welcome to use, modify, or distribute the code as per the project's license.

 Contact
-If you have any questions, feedback, or would like to connect https://www.linkedin.com/in/jeremy-ashley-webdev/
+If you have any questions, feedback, or would like to connect hmu on [LinkedIn](https://www.linkedin.com/in/jeremy-ashley-webdev/)

 Thank you for exploring Gugal, and I hope you find it a valuable tool for understanding API integration and web development!